dmerrimon/seleensim/ilana-backend/TERMS_OF_SERVICE.md

 ## 14. Governing Law and Disputes

 ### 14.1 Governing Law
-These Terms are governed by the laws of [Your State/Country], without regard to conflict of law principles.
+These Terms are governed by the laws of the State of Tennessee, United States, without regard to conflict of law principles.

 ### 14.2 Dispute Resolution
-**Informal Resolution:** Before filing a claim, you agree to contact us at legal@ilanai.com to attempt informal resolution.
+**Informal Resolution:** Before filing a claim, you agree to contact us at legal@ilanaimmersive.com to attempt informal resolution.

 **Arbitration (Optional):**
 [If you want to include arbitration, add details here.
 Many startups omit this initially.]

 ### 14.3 Venue
-Any legal action must be brought in the state or federal courts located in [Your County/State].
+Any legal action must be brought in the state or federal courts located in Davidson County, Tennessee.

 ## 15. Miscellaneous